-A good soy sauce is essential for this as it needs to have the depth and complexity of flavours from the traditional long fermentation process (think craft beer) – an easily accessibly favourite is Kikkoman.
-By Melissa Thompson, Fowl Mouths Food
+Good soy sauce is essential for this simple steamed sea bream recipe as it needs to have the depth and complexity of flavours from the traditional long fermentation process – an easily accessibly favourite is Kikkoman.
+By Melissa Thompson Fowl Mouths Food

 - Preparation Time5 mins